abhra2004official/Custom-MIDI-Controller/README.md

 # Custom-MIDI-Controller
-A custom MIDI controller built with Arduino Uno and a potentiometer, with a C++ Windows MIDI bridge connecting the hardware to Ableton Live(or any other DAW)
+A custom MIDI controller built with Arduino Uno and a potentiometer, with a Serial-to-MIDI Converter (created using C++ and Windows APIs) connecting the hardware to Ableton Live(or any other DAW).

 # What it does
 The potentiometer controls a MIDI value from 0 to 127 which can be used to control any no of parameters inside a DAW.

 # Signal flow
-Arduino Uno → USB Serial → C++ Windows MIDI Bridge → loopMIDI(3rd party sofware) → Ableton Live(or any other DAW)
+Arduino Uno → USB Serial → Serial-to-MIDI Converter → loopMIDI(3rd party sofware) → Ableton Live(or any other DAW)

 # Hardware
 - Arduino Uno